-The AMC acknowledges the Aboriginal and Torres Strait Islander Peoples as the original Australians, and the Māori People as the original Peoples of New Zealand.
+The AMC acknowledges the Aboriginal and Torres Strait Islander peoples as the original Australians, and the Māori as the original people of Aotearoa New Zealand.

-We acknowledge and pay our respects to the Traditional Custodians of all the lands on which we live, and their ongoing connection to the land, water and sky.
+We acknowledge and pay our respects to the Traditional Custodians of all the lands on which we live and work, and their ongoing connection to the land, water and sky.
+The Australian Medical Council offices are on the land of the Ngunnawal and Ngambri Peoples, and the main campuses and many of the sites of the Adelaide Medical School are located on the lands of the Kaurna People.

-We recognise the Elders of all these Nations both past, present and emerging, and honour them as the traditional custodians of knowledge for these lands.
+We recognise the Elders of all these Nations past, present and emerging, and honour them as the Traditional Custodians of knowledge for these lands.

-Executive summary 2022
+Executive summary